LynxWall/lynxwall.dev/README.md

 was initialized so they would work correcly.

 root path '/' will default to the frontend module </br>
-admin path '/admin' will used the admin module.
+admin path '/admin' will use the admin module.